Foxconn announces U.S. manufacturing plant in Wisconsin

 4 Min Read

-(Reuters) - Taiwanese electronics manufacturer Foxconn on Wednesday announced plans to build a $10 billion LCD display panel screen plant in Wisconsin.
+(Reuters) - Taiwanese electronics manufacturer Foxconn on Wednesday announced plans to build a $10 billion LCD display panel screen plant in Wisconsin, a deal President Donald Trump asserted would not have happened without his efforts.

-Foxconn, a major supplier to Apple Inc (AAPL.O) for its iPhones, is formally known as Hon Hai Precision Industry Co Ltd (2317.TW).
-It said last month it plans to invest more than $10 billion in a display-making factory in the United States.

-Foxconn said in a statement that it will invest $10 billion over the next four years to build a factory that “will create 3,000 jobs with the potential to grow to 13,000 new jobs in that state.
-It signifies the start of a series of investments by Foxconn in American manufacturing in the coming years.”
+The company said it plans to invest $10 billion over four years to build a 20-million square foot plant that could eventually employ up to 13,000.

+Trump praised Foxconn chairman Terry Gou at a White House event, asserting: "If I didn't get elected, he definitely wouldn't be spending $10 billion ...
+This is a great day for America."

-Wisconsin Governor Scott Walker said at a White House event that the state will award $3 billion in incentives and sign a memorandum of understanding on the investment on Thursday.
+Wisconsin Governor Scott Walker said at the White House his state will award $3 billion in incentives and sign a memorandum of understanding on the investment on Thursday.

+He told reporters at the White House the state legislature will need to approve the $3 billion incentives package.
+About half is for capital costs and nearly half for workforce development.
+There are also some sales tax exemption incentives.

+Foxconn, formally known as Hon Hai Precision Industry Co Ltd (2317.TW), said in a statement that the investment "signifies the start of a series of investments by Foxconn in American manufacturing in the coming years."

+Foxconn, a major supplier to Apple Inc (AAPL.O) for its iPhones, said last month it plans to invest more than $10 billion in a display-making factory in the United States.

+Wisconsin's tax incentives would be awarded over 20 years if Foxconn meets hiring targets, officials said Wednesday.

-"This is a great day for America," Walker said, adding that the plant was the largest economic development project in the state's history.
+Walker said the plant was the largest economic development project in the state's history.

 White House Chief of Staff Reince Priebus told a Wisconsin TV station that Trump was aboard Marine One over Kenosha, Wisconsin, in April and spotted the site of a former Chrysler plant.